By Michelle Ricker July 15, 2021

 Next, contact a participating provider to select your plan and get started.
 This step will be a little bit different for every internet service provider.
 Generally speaking, if you’re starting a new plan, you’ll need to schedule an installation before you can enjoy the benefit.
 If you’re adding EBB to your current plan, it will likely be slightly a faster process.

 In the market for a new internet service provider?
 EarthLink is a proud partner in this stimulus program.
-With EarthLink’s EBB program, you’ll have no activation fees, no credit checks, no internet data caps, and a free professional installation — along with the discount.
+With EarthLink’s EBB program, you’ll have no activation fees, no credit checks, and no internet data caps — along with the discount.

 You can find out more — and even sign up with your National Verifier ID — on our site, or you can call one of our Internet Experts at 833-787-2118 to get started.